 Share-based payments for employees are measured at fair value of the instruments issued on the date of grant and amortized over the vesting period.
-Share-based payments for non-employees are measured at either the fair value of the goods or services received or the fair value of the equity instrument issued, if it is determined the fair value of the goods or services cannot be reliably measured, and are recorded on the date the goods or services are received.
+Share-based payments for non-employees are measured at either the fair value of the goods or services received or the fair value of the equity instrument issued, if it is determined the fair value of the goods or services are received.

 The fair value of stock options is charged to profit or loss using the graded vesting method, with the offset credit to share-based payment reserve.